mohhddhassan/My_Portfolio/README.md

 Hi, I’m Hussain! 👋

-Welcome to my personal portfolio website — a space where I showcase my projects, skills, and data-driven journey through internships, hackathons, and real-world learning experiences.
+This is my personal portfolio — a curated space to showcase projects, skills, and my data-driven journey through internships, hackathons, and hands-on learning.

 Built using the [Start Bootstrap - Resume](https://startbootstrap.com/theme/resume/) template and customized to reflect my personality, work, and passion for tech.